Best IT Service Management Tools: ITSM Platform Comparison 2026

 1. Omnichannel Ticket Management

 Users should be able to create tickets via email, web portal, mobile app, Slack or Teams chat, or voice.
+The platform must automatically categorize, prioritize, and route tickets based on rules and AI analysis.

 Why it matters: Employees do not adapt to IT systems; IT systems must meet employees where they work.